Inicio Autores Publicado por Mimi Pollack

 At first, it was not easy as he tried to set up a practice across the border.
 Finally, while in Tijuana, he met some other dentists and doctors, and they decided to open up offices in the Allen Lloyd Building which had just been built close to the border.
 There were 2 dentists and 14 physicians, and they rented an entire floor.
 He worked in that office from 1984 to 1990.
 While working there, Romanowsky was still flying back to Mexico City to finish up all his cases.
 That took him 8 months.
 Fortunately, his younger brother then took over the practice.

 His wife and children adapted quickly to their new life, but it was harder for Romanowsky.
 He had his practice in Tijuana, but he had to start almost from scratch in San Diego.
-He went from being a successful dentist and professor in Mexico to preparing to take the Dental Boards at Loma Linda University.
+He went from being a successful dentist and professor in Mexico to preparing to take the California Dental Boards at Loma Linda University.
 He had to pass the five parts of the boards.
 He finally passed in 1987 and got his DDS degree.
 All the hard work paid off, and a new door opened.

 While at Loma Linda, he was mentored by a dentist who needed someone to rent a space in his office in Vista, and Romanowsky agreed.
 Thus, he began a freeway flyer existence, commuting between his home and his offices in Tijuana and Vista.
 He worked six days a week, including Saturdays.
 In 1989, a dentist he knew who had a practice in La Jolla, died suddenly in a tragic accident.
 The widow then sold the practice to Romanowsky.
 It took two months to set up, so he was commuting between Tijuana, Vista, and La Jolla!
 Finally, in 1990, he began working full time at the office in La Jolla.
 His office was in an old building in the Wind and Sea area.
 In 2004, the building was sold and the new owners were not very receptive to bringing the building up to modern standards.
 He started to look for another place.
 For fifteen years, he had been working with a younger, Colombian dentist, Jaime Breziner.
 Breziner had graduated from Loma Linda University.
 They looked for several months, and found an office in a building near downtown La Jolla.
 Romanowsky liked it because it reminded him of his building in Mexico.
 They rented part of a floor and for the next 11 months set about creating a new dental office.
 Breziner was very instrumental in helping to design it, and they became full partners.
 They have been very successful with patients from all over the world.